-New students register for their first term classes during the summer (St. Paul), or during the orientation session (San Diego).
-In St. Paul, advisors can help to plan and grant approval for course selections.
-In San Diego, the registrar can help to plan course selections.
-Continuing students may change their registration, or register for upcoming semesters in October (for interim and spring terms), March (for summer term), and May-July (for fall term).
-Those who register outside the regular registration times will be subject to fines.
+Students who register outside the regular registration times will be subject to a late registration or registration change fee.
 Students not on the official class list will be asked to leave class to complete registration.
 In no case will students be permitted to register for two classes that overlap meeting times.
-Students should consult the registrar's office in their location for information on registration dates and times.
+Students should consult the registrar's office in their location with questions and issues related to registration.